 LONDON.- House of Illustration

-The renamed Quentin Blake Centre for Illustration will be a new cultural landmark for London and the UK that will establish illustration as an art form to be reckoned with.
+Encompassing galleries, a learning studio, public gardens, a shop and a café, the renamed Quentin Blake Centre for Illustration will be the national centre for illustration: a unique destination for art-lovers, illustrators, families, schools and colleges; and the catalyst for exhibitions and activities across the UK.
 It will also become a permanent home for the archive of the organisations founder, Sir Quentin Blake, with selections from his archive of more than 40,000 works on permanent display.